 Generic templates are the single biggest response rate killer.
 “Hi [First Name], I came across your profile and thought you’d be a great fit for a role at [Company]” gets deleted on sight.
 Candidates receive dozens of these every week.

-AI-personalized outreach references specific details: a candidate's current project, their company's recent growth, a skill gap the hiring team needs.
-Messages under 400 characters perform 22% better according to LinkedIn's data, so AI keeps things tight - three to four sentences that feel personal without wasting the candidate's time.
-For inspiration on email copy that candidates respond to, check our guide to writing recruiting emails candidates actually open.
+Personalized at the AI level, messages reference specific details: a hire’s current project, their company’s recent growth, or a skill gap the team needs.
+Messages under 400 characters perform 22% better according to LinkedIn’s data, so AI keeps things tight - three to four sentences that feel personal without wasting anyone’s time.

-The key is sounding like a recruiter who did their homework, not a bot running a mail merge.
-Candidates notice the difference.
+Sounding like a recruiter who did their homework - not a bot running a mail merge - is what separates replies from delete.
+Applicants notice the difference.

 “The outreach feels genuinely personalized and non-generic, driving sky-high reply rates where candidates even thank me for the thoughtful messages… even when they’re not interested right now.” - Nick Poloni, President at Cascadia Search Group